Skip to content

 Moderate

-Contains calcium oxalate crystals that cause immediate mouth pain and swelling.
-Can interfere with breathing and swallowing.
+Also called Dumb Cane.
+Contains insoluble calcium oxalate crystals that cause immediate intense oral pain and swelling.
+Can interfere with breathing and swallowing if consumed in significant quantity.

 Philodendron